VctPerez/PassLocker/README.md

 # PassLocker
- An android application where you can save your passwords if you forget them
+ An android application where you can save your passwords and authentication keys if you forget them